ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **GetAbstractAgent**

 It searches abstract agent for agent of specified class.
-If the agent implementation for this agent class is not included in any abstract sc-agent, then `GetAbstractAgent` will throw `utils::ExceptionInvalidState`.
+If the agent implementation for this agent class is not included in any abstract sc-agent, then `GetAbstractAgent` will throw `utils::ExceptionItemNotFound`.

 You can redefine this method in your agent class.